turbobuilt/technoscript/function.md

     - then get that parameter by index into a register
     - the code to access is then the offset of the variable in it's own scope from that register.

-we must also push all parameters to the stack in the prologue and pop them (by moving stack pointer) in the epilogue after each function call, we will restore the parameters.
+for now we always use closures and hoist, and calling means we put the lexical scopes in the closures after the regular parameters